 From now on, you should be running playtests every day, or every second day if that's too much.
 Playtests should be based on installable versions of the game, built by the SL.
-Don't let team members play from their personal versions of the game... everyone should be running a version of the MOD installed from a build sent out by the SL (that's what your viewing public will be installing and using, that's what you should be testing).
+Don't let team http://xash3d.ru/ Printed on 2018/01/07 13:30 members play from their personal versions of the game... everyone should be running a version of the MOD installed from a build sent out by the SL (that's what your viewing public will be installing and using, that's what you should be testing).
 You'll waste many hours on finding bugs caused by incompatible versions if you don't do this.